A. K. Bell Library: History

 The building was acquired by the Perthshire Education Authority in 1920 and, following the implementation of the Local Government (Scotland) Act 1929, the administration of the county of Perthshire and of the neighbouring county of Kinross-shire were combined under a joint council based at the former hospital building in York Place which became known as the "County Offices".

 Following the implementation of the Local Government (Scotland) Act 1973, the joint council was abolished and a two tier system was introduced with many of the council officers either joining Perth and Kinross District Council or Tayside Regional Council.
 After Perth and Kinross District Council opened new offices at 2 High Street, the building closed completely as a municipal facility in 1985.

 The building was extensively modernised as part of a programme to convert it into a library between 1992 and 1995.
 The works, which were carried out by Mowlem, involved modern wing extensions and well as an extension to the rear.
-The cost of conversion was £6 million and the library was named after the former partner in the Bell's whisky business, Arthur Kinmond Bell, who had been a significant benefactor to the town; the trust fund he had established was also been a major contributor to the new library.
+The cost of conversion was £6 million and the library was named after the former partner in the Bell's whisky business, Arthur Kinmond Bell, who had been a significant benefactor to the town; the trust fund he had established was also a major contributor to the new library.
 It was officially opened by the Duke of Rothesay on 13 January 1995.
 He was presented with a leather-bound, second-edition copy of W. H. Findlay's 1984 book Heritage of Perth.
 Meanwhile, the lodge, which was built in 1836, was moved from its original location to 4 York Place.
 It was reconstructed by another local architect, David Smart, in 1867, and was converted for use as the home of the Perth and Kinross Archives.
 Derelict and threatened with demolition, the lodge was purchased and restored, with assistance from Historic Scotland, by Perth and Kinross Heritage Trust in 2000.

 Works of art in the library include a large oil painting in the foyer by the local artist, Dan Stephen, named "Reconstruction".